AnswerDotAI/typrose/README.md

 ## What is this?

 The official Tailwind Typography plugin provides beautiful typographic defaults for rendering prose content (like markdown).
-This package is a CSS-only port of that plugin, designed for Tailwind CSS v4.
+This package started as a CSS-only port of that plugin, although it's since been further restructured for clarity and correctness.

 By using plain CSS instead of a JavaScript plugin, customization becomes simpler and more direct.
 We've also reduced the default vertical spacing to be more in line with traditional book-style typography, which many find more visually balanced for long-form reading.